270899colin/godot-dat-reader/readme.md

 Map versions v56, v57, and v127 all have lightmap support.

 ## Usage
+First, set the texture_path in `WorldBuilder.gd` to the path of the game you are trying to import.

 Use `WorldBuilder.gd`'s `build` function to import textures at runtime.

+If you can't see the models, try setting the scale of the root node to 0.1 (models are quite big by default).

 Note this plugin is pretty messy right now, and doesn't load game entities yet.